Teen Driving and Insurance: 9 Things to Know

 9. You don’t have to wait in line at the registry, when processing plates for your teen…

-On top of everything else that comes with insuring new drivers, losing half your day at the DMV is not a ton of fun.
-That’s why we’re proud to provide in-house registry services for things like new license plate issuance and plate transfer.
+On top of everything else that comes with insuring new drivers, losing half your day at the DMV is never fun.
+That’s why we’re proud to provide in-house registry services for new license plate issuances, plate transfers, and more.

 So when your teen is ready to roll, please reach out to C&S for personalized advice and auto insurance quotes.
 We’ve been covering Massachusetts families (and their teenage drivers) since 1959.